Rent safe and private dog parks hosted by locals

 Excessive panting

 Dogs regulate their body temperature through panting.
-If you notice your dog panting excessively, especially in a hot environment or during physical activity, it may be a sign of heat-related distress.
+If you notice your dog panting excessively— especially in a hot environment or during physical activity—it may be a sign of heat-related distress.

 Salivating

-Heat-stressed dogs may drool more than usual.
+Dogs suffering from heat stress may drool more than usual.

 Bright red gums and tongue